javaidiqbal11/Passive-Stereo-CAM-Distance/README.md

 ![img_2.png](img_2.png)

-Suggest to improve by the following points:

-- Processing time reduced (it's realtime distance calculation)
-- New algorithm used (polynomial regression)
-- Tune the algorithm's parameters(Done)
-- Any change as compared to the key paper(Key paper uses simple formula to calculate the distance using z = f*B/d, but in our approach we are using polynomial regression of order 3 based on disparity)

 ### Milestone 3
 - Stereo Matching
 - Distance Measurement
 - Model Evaluation

+### Proposed Model with Novelty:
+- We have applied the same approach as per the key paper
+- Applied Logistic Regression and obtained the results
+- Applied Deep Learning model and calculate the distance
+- Key paper uses a simple formula to calculate the distance using z = f*B/d, but in our approach, we are using polynomial regression of order 3 based on disparity

 #### Supporting material
 - [Single Cam Distance Measurement](https://github.com/Asadullah-Dal17/Distance_measurement_using_single_camera/tree/main ) </br>